 If one of the doors of your vehicle is not closed properly, the ignition is on and you shift from PARK (P) or NEUTRAL (N), you will hear a chime.
-Also, the Door Ajar light on the instrument panel will come on and stay on until the doors are closed and completely latched.
+Also, a door ajar light on the instrument panel will come on and stay on until the doors are closed and completely latched.